ashoda/.base_terminal/README.md

 ## CDS Usage

+	cds
-	cds 	[enter] #=> list directories in current working directory
+	#=> list directories in current working directory

+	cds .
-	cds . 	[enter] #=> list all directories in current working directory including hidden directories
+	#=> list all directories in current working directory including hidden directories

+	cds a
-	cds a 	[enter] #=> will cd into directory starting with the character "a" if there's only one ohterwise will list out directories that start with the character "a"
+	#=> will cd into directory starting with the character "a" if there's only one ohterwise will list out directories that start with the character "a"

+	cds -
-	cds -   [enter] #=> will display a list of bookmarked directoires
+	#=> will display a list of bookmarked directoires

-	cds - abc [enter] #=> will cd into bookmarked folder that starts with abc or narrows down the list of bookmarks
+	cds - abc
+	#=> will cd into bookmarked folder that starts with abc or narrows down the list of bookmarks

-	cds -- abcd [enter] #=> will cd into bookmarked folder that matches abcd if there is an exact match
+	cds -- abcd
+	#=> will cd into bookmarked folder that matches abcd if there is an exact match

+	cds -a
-	cds -a   [enter] #=> will add current directory to list of bookmarked directoires
+	#=> will add current directory to list of bookmarked directoires

+	cds -d
-	cds -d   [enter] #=> will remove current directory from list of bookmarked directoires
+	#=> will remove current directory from list of bookmarked directoires

-## Heroku Config Search (heroku:configs) Usage
+## Heroku Util Usage

-	-Simple Usage
+	heroku:whoami
+	#> displays email of current user

 	heroku:apps
 	#> list all heroku apps for logged in user

-	heroku:whoami
-	#> displays email of current user

 	heroku:configs "" app_name
 	#> list all config vars for app_name